AbdallahMohammad97/personality-eda/README.md

 # Tools I Used
 Python, pandas, numpy, matplotlib, seaborn.

+# Power BI Visualizations
+I also used Power BI to create a dashboards with the same dataset.
+These dashboards show trends in social habits, friend circle size, time spent alone, and more.
+The visuals help make the patterns in the data really clear for anyone who isn’t into code.

+You can find the Power BI file (personality_dashboard.pbix) in this repo, and a few screenshots below for a quick look.
 # Disclaimer Bit
 This is just me exploring a dataset and sharing ideas, not any kind of medical advice.
 If you’re really struggling, talk to someone you trust or a pro.
 Everybody needs help sometimes.